Shopify/themekit/docs/index.md

 ### Node Package

-If you want to integrate themekit into your web tools, there is a node wrapper around themekit available on npm.
+If you want to integrate Theme Kit into your build process, there is a Node wrapper around Theme Kit available on npm:

 ```bash
 npm install @shopify/themekit